Foodies guide to Dusseldorf | Top places for food travellers

 The historic Altstadt, also known as the Old Town, is a must-visit area for food lovers in Düsseldorf.

-You can find numerous traditional German taverns, known as “brauhauses,” serving hearty dishes and locally brewed Altbier.
 Zum Schlüssel, a popular brewery, is known for its rustic ambience and delectable pork knuckles.

 Altstadt is known for its bars and traditional German pubs.
-Some of the best bars here include Beuys Bar, Im Goldenen Kessel and The Oak’s Bar
+Some of the best bars here include Beuys Bar, Im Goldenen Kessel and The Oak’s Bar.

 MedienHafen